 Soon after arriving in Tokyo-3 to see his father, Gendo, Shinji is pressured into piloting EVA-01 against an attacking Angel.
 The battle scares the hell out of him, but he survives, and somehow, succeeds, becoming NERV’s newest recruit.
 This is all part of Gendo’s plan, and Shinji joins Rei Ayanami and Asuka Langley in fighting the constant barrage against celestial beings.

 While in the city, Shinji lives with Misato Katsuragi, the hard-drinking chief operations officer at NERV.
-Misato’s best friend is NERV head scientist Ritsuko Akagi, and the pair’s friendly jabs humanise the military oragnisation.
+Misato’s best friend is NERV head scientist Ritsuko Akagi, and the pair’s friendly jabs humanise the military organisation.

-More greats: The best science fiction movies
+More greats: The best romance anime

 Over its 26 episodes, the show flits between slice-of-life drama, intense action, and psychological surrealism.
 Towards the end, Gendo’s plan for the Human Instrumentality Project starts to take shape, plunging the series into stranger, and stranger territory.